-Upgrading your air intake system, installing an aftermarket exhaust and tuning with a power programmer all boost your ride’s power.
-But did you know they might render your ride illegal?
-This could certainly be the case if you live in California or a state that adheres to the CARB clean air standards.
+Upgrading your air intake system, installing an aftermarket exhaust and tuning with a power programmer all have the ability to boost your vehicle's power.
+But did you know they might render your vehicle illegal?
+This could certainly be the case if you live in California or a state that adheres to the California Air Resource Board (CARB) clean air standards.
 But, that doesn’t mean you should scrap your street machine for a Prius, just yet.
 With some understanding of the CARB standard, you can keep your daily driver on the good side of the law and Mother Nature.

 The CARB Law

 For years, the California Air Resources Board (CARB) has been busy trying to protect the environment.
 At the same time, they’ve been busy confusing performance enthusiasts.
 A classic example is when two performance parts seem to be identical, yet one is street legal and the other is not.
 How is this possible?
 Well, when an aftermarket accessory is designed, the manufacturer has the option to have it tested by an independent lab.
 If the part increases a vehicle’s emission above factory specifications, it’s considered illegal for use on public roads in states that have adopted the CARB emissions standard.
 Also, if the part removes or relocates a sensor, it’s not CARB-exempt.
 Here’s why: any shift in a sensor’s position may have an adverse effect on emissions and renders the part illegal, unless the test proves otherwise.